maliput/maliput_documentation/docs/overview.rst

 1 - Implement classes related to the road geometry model:

-* `maliput::api::RoadGeometry`: It is partially implemented at `maliput::base`, however the fundamental geometric methods that define the immersion of `lane`-frame into `Inertial`-frame is the job of each specific backend.
+* `maliput::api::RoadGeometry`: It is partially implemented at `geometry_base`, however the fundamental geometric methods that define the immersion of Lane-Frame into Inertial-Frame is specific to each backend.
 * `maliput::api::Lane`: A Lane represents a lane of travel in a road network.
 It is necessary to define a road model for the lanes.

 2 - Populate the `RoadNetwork`: